 Do us a favor, we want to show the world that plant-based foods are delicious and exciting.
 So let's connect and share all of this awesomeness with the world.
 Hop on over to our Facebook page and give it a like, and follow us on Instagram and Twitter, and follow us and share this and other Veganosity recipes on Pinterest.
 We'd be so grateful if you did.
 If you like this recipe and can't wait to see what we're going to share next, subscribe to Veganosity.
 Just fill in the subscription box above our picture in the top right corner of the page.
 And, Alex and I love hearing from you, please leave a comment and let us know what you think of our recipes.

 - ½ cup popcorn seeds – unpopped

-- 1 tbsp and ½ cups of roasted cashews – chopped
+- 1 tablespoon and ½ cups of roasted cashews – chopped

 - 1 cup of unsweetened coconut flakes – chopped

-- 1 tbsp heaping cup of natural peanut butter
+- 1 tablespoon heaping cup of natural peanut butter

 - 2/3 cup of pure maple syrup